Suno workflow, updated May 10, 2026

 Try it on your next Suno song.
 300 free credits, no card.

-Dayvid renders vertical 9:16, the format YouTube Shorts, TikTok, and Instagram Reels all expect.
-The same video you make from your Suno song works on all three.
+Dayvid renders in the format you need: vertical 9:16 for Shorts, TikTok, and Reels, or 16:9 for traditional YouTube videos and other platforms.
 Auto-publish to YouTube ships today; TikTok and Reels are manual upload for now (direct publishing for both is in development).

 YouTube